 Hornbjarg is immediately enchanting.
 The scenery is a lush green and often decorated with an ethereal covering of cloud.
-Crawling (very carefully) to the cliff's edge, one will gain the perspective of a 500-metre vertical drop into the ocean, made all the more surreal by the hundreds of thousands of seabirds flying and nesting around the rock face.
+Crawling (very carefully) to the cliff's edge, one will gain the perspective of a 500-meter vertical drop into the ocean, made all the more surreal by the hundreds of thousands of seabirds flying and nesting around the rock face.

 Of course, use common sense while navigating your way around Hornbjarg; after all, it's a very, very long way to fall.
 The cliff face seen in the pictures is known as Kálfatindar.

 Your final day at Hornstrandir will see you hike up over a mountain pass from Hornvík bay into the fjord, Veiðileysufjörður.
-From here you will take a boat back to the mainland where, personally, we recommend a fish dinner at the famous restaurant, Tjöruhúsið Restaurant in Ísafjörður.
+From here you will take a boat back to the mainland where, we recommend a fish dinner at the famous restaurant, Tjöruhúsið Restaurant in Ísafjörður.

 Note that hiking in this area should only be attempted in the summer season, as the roads leading to Borgarfjörður Eystri (or the East of Iceland in general) may be closed off in winter due to heavy snow.
-So you wouldn't even be able to reach the start of your destination, and the huts along the way are not open in wintertime to keep you warm.
+So you wouldn't even be able to reach the start of your destination, and the huts along the way are not open in the wintertime to keep you warm.

 There are, of course, several shorter hikes to be found in Iceland's countryside.
 As already mentioned, there are often several hiking options from most campsites in Iceland, and it's a wise move to ask the locals about the best hikes.

-But the three National Parks in Iceland also boast some beautiful, but accessible hikes.
+But the three National Parks in Iceland also boast some beautiful but accessible hikes.
 Here they are, in order of difficulty.

-In Þingvellir National Park almost every visitor to Iceland hikes through the massive gorge Almannagjá.
-The word 'hike' may not even be appropriate, it's more of a stroll.
+In Þingvellir National Park, almost every visitor to Iceland hikes through the massive gorge Almannagjá.
+The word 'hike' may not even be appropriate; it's more of a stroll.
 Here are wide paths, many of which have wooden slats and therefore accessible for people in wheelchairs.

-At the top of Almannagjá you'll have a view over Iceland's largest lake, Þingvallavatn, but after a short 15-minute walk or so down the gorge you'll be up close with Öxarárfoss waterfall.
+At the top of Almannagjá, you'll have a view over Iceland's largest lake, Þingvallavatn, but after a short 15-minute walk or so down the gorge, you'll be up close with Öxarárfoss waterfall.

-The hike is uphill to the waterfall, and downhill coming back the same way (or similar way).
+The hike is uphill to the waterfall and downhill, returning the same way (or similar way).
 There are dozens of more demanding hikes available from Skaftafell, including glacier hiking and perhaps the most demanding trail in the area to Iceland's tallest mountain, Hvannadalshnúkur.

-For the hike to Hvannadalshnúkur you don't need much experience, but you'll need plenty of stamina and need to go with a guide as hikers are required to hike in a harness and a line.
+For the hike to Hvannadalshnúkur, you don't need much experience, but you'll need plenty of stamina and need to go with a guide as hikers are required to hike in a harness and a line.
 The hike in total is about 10-15 hours.

 Almost all those arriving in Iceland will visit the Reykjanes Peninsula at one point or another during their trip.
-After all, this is the home of Keflavik International Airport, the world famous Blue Lagoon Spa, “The Bridge Between The Continents”, Krýsuvík geothermal area and numerous other cultural attractions and towns.
+After all, this is the home of Keflavik International Airport, the world-famous Blue Lagoon Spa, “The Bridge Between The Continents,” Krýsuvík geothermal area, and numerous other cultural attractions and towns.

 Photo from Hot Spring Hike of Reykjadalur Valley

 Reykjadalur Valley ('Steam Valley') is another option for those looking to explore the region surrounding Reykjavík to its fullest.
-As the name implies, Reykjadalur is a geothermal area, as popular amongst hikers as it is to those who enjoy relaxing in natural hot pools and rivers.
+As the name implies, Reykjadalur is a geothermal area, as popular amongst hikers as those who enjoy relaxing in natural hot pools and rivers.
 Of course, there’s no reason to choose one or another; destressing your body in a hot pool is probably the best, most immediate means of relaxing your muscles post-hike.

-Reykjadalur Valley is considered a semi-easy hike, roughly two hours each way, and thus makes for the perfect half day trip.
+Reykjadalur Valley is considered a semi-easy hike, roughly two hours each way, and thus makes for the perfect half-day trip.
 The hike itself is approximately 7 km long and encompasses a fantastic diversity of natural attractions, from steaming vents to dramatic mountainscapes to rumbling waterfalls.

-It's possible to hike up to the top of the waterfall on both sides of the river, but then you can cross the river itself at the top of the waterfall (depending on the conditions), only a few metres from the actual drop!
+It's possible to hike up to the top of the waterfall on both sides of the river, but then you can cross the river itself at the top of the waterfall (depending on the conditions), only a few meters from the actual drop!

 Another, much longer hike (19 km) called Leggjabrjótur (Legbraker) also starts from the same location and ends at Þingvellir.
-That hike is about 6-6,5 hours, but only goes one way.
+That hike is about 6-6.5 hours but only goes one way.

-The mountain is not that tall, only 914 metres, but don't let that deceive you - it's a rather demanding hike, especially right at the top where some climbing is necessary.
+The mountain is not that tall, only 914 meters, but don't let that deceive you - it's a rather demanding hike, especially right at the top where some climbing is necessary.
 There are ropes and steps provided for the climb at the top.

 Photo by Toby Elliott

 So don't delay!
-Time to take the path less trodden, and experience for yourself the majesty of Icelandic hiking!
+Time to take the path less trodden and experience for yourself the majesty of Icelandic hiking!

 Did you enjoy our article about hiking in Iceland?
 What hiking routes would you recommend?
-Please, feel free to leave your thoughts and queries in the facebook comment's box below.
+Please, feel free to leave your thoughts and queries in the Facebook comments box below.